alexandergall/onie-debian-nix-installer/README.md

    * Select the block device on which ONIE is installed as installation target
+   * Estimate the required disk space by adding 20% to the size of the root file system and compare it with the maximum size of a partition that can be created on the block device.
+The installation is aborted if the space requirement is not met.
+In this case, the existing disk layout is not changed.
    * Delete all partitions except the first two (the EFI boot loader and the ONIE installer)
    * Create partition #3 as the new root file system and use all of